-Induction loop systems are most common in public areas such as theaters, museums, libraries and places of worship, but can also be bought for individual use.
+Induction loop systems systems are most common in public areas such as theatres, museums, libraries and places of worship, but can also be bought for individual use.

 Some ALDs can be attached to telephones to make sounds from the speaker louder, mute feedback and background noise, and improve speech clarity.
 These can be connected to your hearing device directly or wirelessly using T-coil technology.
 You can also buy amplified telephones with different frequency responses.